 - People should explain their own faith with sensitive regard for other people's spiritual integrity and be respectful of others' freedom to make their own decisions in matters of faith and identity.

 The Adjunct Advisors are not paid by the College, but have a commitment to working with the Religious & Spiritual Advisors to enhance the religious and spiritual life of the College.
 They are a significant part of the Religious & Spiritual Life staff.
 Adjunct Advisors meet one or more of three criteria: 1) they serve a particular population on the campus that is not fully served by the religious advisors and for whom adequate services are not readily accessible in the surrounding community; 2) their primary ministry focus is the College; or 3) the institution they represent has a significant historical connection with the College.
 Adjunct Advisors may use campus facilities, receive a parking permit and an e-mail account.
 Adjunct Advisors are listed in the campus directory, student handbook and on the web site.
 Other privileges may be provided in special circumstances; these should be arranged with the Director.
-Where more than one person represents an organization, only one of these shall be an adjunct religious advisor and any others will be religious affiliates.
-The adjunct, in that situation, will be the primary contact person for the College.
-Adjuncts are expected to attend the regularly scheduled religious advisor meetings and are invited to special meetings with administration, faculty and staff.
+Where more than one person represents an organization, only one of these shall be an Adjunct Advisor and any others will be Affiliates.
+The Adjunct, in that situation, will be the primary contact person for the College.
+Adjuncts are expected to attend the regularly scheduled Religious & Spiritual Advisor meetings and are invited to special meetings with administration, faculty and staff.

-Religious affiliates, including local clergy and campus ministry workers, are welcome on the campus at the invitation of members of the Amherst community.
+Affiliates, including local clergy and campus ministry workers, are welcome on the campus at the invitation of members of the Amherst community.
 Affiliates receive an identification card that recognizes their official status on campus.
 The card is good for the academic year of issue.
-Affiliates are expected to attend at least one of the religious life staff meetings each year and to meet annually with the Director.
+Affiliates are expected to attend at least one of the Religious & Spiritual Life staff meetings each year and to meet annually with the Director.